tgrowth/asone-backend/README.md

 ### 2. Create a User on AWS

-You will need to request Taalaai to create an AWS user for you.
-Taalaai is the owner and has the permissions required to create users.
-Note that I am an admin but do not have deployment rights to create users.
+You will need to send a request to create an AWS user for you.

 ### 3. Deploy the Server